sggao/cellsnap/README.md

 NOTE: this repository is under active development, and the current version is only meant for <ins>reviewing and early access testing etc</ins>.
 We will provide more detailed installation instruction and tutorial soon.

 ## Installation
-MaxFuse is hosted on `pypi` and can be installed via `pip`.
+CellSNAP is hosted on `pypi` and can be installed via `pip`.
 We recommend working with a fresh virtual environment.
 In the following example we use conda.

 ```
 conda create -n cellsnap python=3.9 # create a new vm